laserattack/lua-extended-interpreter/README.md

 A small example of how you can extend the functionality of the Lua interpreter

-Then I added the LuaFileSystem library to it.
+Then I added the LuaFileSystem library to it